code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Data_Types/Compound/Struct/README.md

 <a name=return></a>
 ### Associated Function: Returning a struct object/instance from function
+- **What?** Defined inside impl block, But do not take self as argument.
+As name depicts, they are associated with datatype.
+- **Usage?** For returning object of type.
+- Example
   - *1.* Declared associated function returning Object with specific value.
   - *2.* To call associated function :: is used.
 ```rust
 use std::{string::String, u32};